zowe/docs-site/docs/getting-started/zowe-security-authentication.md

 ## Multi-factor authentication (MFA)

 Multi-factor authentication is provided by third-party products which Zowe is compatible with.
-The following are known to work:
+The following are known to work with Zowe:
 - [CA Advanced Authentication Mainframe](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-advanced-authentication-mainframe/2-0.html)
 - [IBM Z Multi-Factor Authentication](https://www.ibm.com/products/ibm-multifactor-authentication-for-zos).

 Additionally, Zowe API ML can be configured to accept OIDC/OAuth2 user authentication tokens.
-In that case the MFA support is built into the OIDC provider system.
+In this particular case, MFA support is built into the OIDC provider system.
-It doesn't rely on the mainframe MFA technology, but is equally secure.
+It does not rely on the mainframe MFA technology, but is equally secure.

 For details about multi-factor authentication, see [the MFA documentation here](../user-guide/mvd-configuration#multi-factor-authentication-configuration).